 I've used Ancestry for years, and have never had any major complaints about the service.
 Oh, the odd gripe here or there, sure, but nothing major, nothing serious.
 Mostly, I've been a satisfied customer.
 A highly satisfied customer, even.
 But I've always relied on 'Old Search' to search the Ancestry databases.
 Because any time I've … Continue reading Ancestry removes ‘Old Search’

 This is an uncharacteristic post for this blog: a non-genealogical bleg.
 On June 1, I will be walking with my sisters, a couple of aunts, a boatload of cousins, and other family and friends, to support care and treatment for those living with cancer in the Ottawa area.
 It promises to be an Epic Walk. … Continue reading A Non-Genealogical Bleg (an Epic Walk for Cancer Care)

 Currently reading (and greatly enjoying) Peter Behrens' The O'Briens.
 Probably the only novel I've ever read that begins with the Famine Irish of Pontiac County, Québec.
 Up the Pontiac!

 Michael McGlade's obituary (Perth Courier, 20 January 1905) notes that he was predeceased by his wife Bridget McNulty and by five of their nine children; and that he was survived by three sons and one daughter.
-Of the five dead children, the obituary records, one is buried in Perth (that one is Margaret McGlade, who died … Continue reading “Mrs. Hugh Walsh, Latonia, Ohio.”
+Of the five dead children, the obituary records, one is buried in Perth (that one is Margaret McGlade, who died … Continue reading “Mrs. Hugh Walsh, Latonia, Ohio:” Using FamilySearch

 Deborah Large Fox asks, "Do we own our own histories and life events?"